ZeusJunior/tf2-automatic-gui/README.md

 Please see the [Wiki](https://github.com/ZeusJunior/tf2-automatic-gui/wiki) for an installation / usage guide

-### TODO
-If no price is found, request one and try again
-Make some guide with examples or whatever